agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 ## 🔨 Use case
 A `Computed State` is useful whenever we need a State that is computed depending on other States.
-This is the case for our `IS_AUTHENTICATED` State, which is composed of several other States.
 ```ts
 const IS_AUTHENTICATED = App.Computed(() => {
     return TOKEN.exists && USER_ID.exists && EXPIRATION_TIME > 0;
 });
 ```
-Here, the `IS_AUTHENTICATED` state depends on several other States that determine whether the current user is authenticated.
+This is the case for our `IS_AUTHENTICATED` State, which depends on several other States determining whether the current user is authenticated.
 These include the `TOKEN`, `CURRENT_USER` and `EXPIRATION_TIME`.
 If, for instance, the `USER_ID` value changes, the Computed Class will recompute the `IS_AUTHENTICATED` value.
 ```ts